 - Contextual/Playful: Weekend Warrior, The Early Riser, The Explorer

-The real value for me is when personas stop being a design artifact and start being a tool everyone leans on and contributes towards.
-So with that said:
+The real value comes when personas stop being a design checklist and start becoming a tool the whole organisation relies on.

-Leadership, use it to stay grounded in customer reality.
+Leadership can use them to stay grounded in customer reality.

-Get this right, and your personas will stop being a theatre exercise; they will start doing real work.
+Get this right and personas stop being theatre.
+They start doing real work.